redis/librdb/README.md

 Possible extensions might be reading from S3, gz file, or a live redis instance.

 This block is optional.
-As an alternative, the parser can be feed with chunks of data that holds RDB payload.
+As an alternative, the parser can be fed with chunks of data that hold RDB payload.

 ### Parser
 The **Parser** is the core engine.
 It will parse RDB file and trigger registered handlers.